laic/uoe_speech_processing_course/README.md

 # Speech Processing 2020: How to use these notebooks

 This repository includes lab notebooks for the University of Edinburgh course: Speech Processing (LASC11158/LASC10061).
 At the moment this just contains notebooks for the first two modules of the course, which focus on signal processing.

-The text below duplicates the content of the [How to notebook](./slp-m0-how-to-start.ipynb) to make the links clickable in gitlab!
+The text below just duplicates the content of the [How to notebook](./slp-m0-how-to-start.ipynb)

 ## 0 List of Notebooks